 Dolphins live in social networks

-They care for one another, cooperate in hunting.
+They care for one another and cooperate in hunting.
 They are very social in that they bond, play, copy, and learn from each other, passing this down to other generations.

 Since they travel hundreds and hundreds of miles, they learn to survive on available resources.
 They need lots of space to live and move around in.
 When they are in captivity, their world is much smaller.
 Can you imagine how many times a dolphin would have to swim around its tank to come even close to the distance they would travel in the wild?